Digital Policy Hub

 Digital Policy Hub Post-doctoral Fellow

-Ori Freiman is a post-doctoral fellow both at the Digital Policy Hub and at McMaster University’s Digital Society Lab, researching the responsible implementation of emerging technologies with a focus on the democratic consequences of central bank digital currencies, the impact of AI policy and ethical considerations on societal change, and the theoretical relations of trust and technology.
+Ori Freiman is a post-doctoral fellow at McMaster University’s Digital Society Lab, and a former post-doctoral fellow at the Digital Policy Hub.
+He is researching the responsible implementation of emerging technologies, trust in technology and the impacts of technology policy on democracy and societal change.
 He completed a post-doctoral fellowship at the University of Toronto’s Ethics of AI Lab.
 His formal education includes a B.A. in philosophy; an M.A. in library and information science; and a Ph.D. from the Graduate Program in Science, Technology and Society at Bar-Ilan University, Israel.

 • Andrew Heffernan